 7. Not Taking Responsibility for Your Life

-Sure, it’s easier to just sit back and let life fly by.
-But, it’s a sure fire way to create a miserable existence.
+Yeah, it’s easier to just sit back and let life fly by.
+But, it’s a surefire way to create a miserable existence.
 If you don’t think you have the power to change your life then you certainly don’t.
-But everyone of us has the power to change our lives for the better.
-EVERYONE.
+But every one of us has the power to change our lives for the better.
+EVERY ONE.
 THIS MEANS YOU!

 That’s a scary “comfort” zone to be stuck in.
-Realize you can do something amazing and start practicing and learning about it after work.
-After some time you might not even NEED that job anymore.
+Realize you can start practicing and do something amazing after work.
+After some time you might not even NEED that day job anymore.

 8. Conforming to Your Existing Conditions and Avoiding Success

 Settling for a mediocre existence is dooming yourself to misery.

 If you want more out of your life then you have to go get it.
 It’s not going to fall into your hands – you are going to have to work for it.
 That is what makes success so awesome because you created it all yourself.

 “Conformity is the jailer of freedom and the enemy of growth.” – John F. Kennedy

 9. Not Paying Attention to Truth-tellers

 Find someone who inspires you and is kind enough to share their wisdom with you.
 This will save you time by avoiding mistakes and steering you in the direction of your goals.
 Don’t assume you will figure it out on your own.
 You need to have someone who you can get advice from to avoid wasting time and energy.